Saturday, June 19th 2021, 6:15 am - On this day in weather history, Alberta was hit was heavy flooding.

 Before June 19, Alberta received heavy rainfall.
-Within two days, areas of Alberta received over 200 millimetres of rain.
-Canmore received over 220 mm in 36 hours, which is almost half of its annual average rainfall.
+Within two days, areas of Alberta received more than 200 millimetres of rain.
+Canmore received more than 220 mm in 36 hours, which is almost half of its annual average rainfall.

 High River received 325 mm in under 48 hours.
 The ground was saturated from the heavy rain and snow, which increased the flow of many rivers.

 The Bow and Elbow rivers, which run through Calgary, reached three times their peak levels from a flood in 2005.
 The Elbow and Highwood rivers reached 10 times their annual averages.

 Many areas, including 26 neighbourhoods in Calgary, were evacuated on June 20 and 21.
 The Bow and Elbow rivers flooded through the communities impacting 75,000 people.

 As people saw the impact of the floods, many opened their homes to strangers who needed a place to stay.
 Around 2,200 Canadian Forces were deployed to provide aid in flooded areas.

 The floods are the worst in the province's history and led to five deaths.